-MEDICATION: Headache, sinus or nasal discomfort is common after surgery.
-You should have pain medication for this.
+MEDICATION: Headache, sinus, or nasal discomfort is common after surgery.
+You should have pain medication prescribed by your surgeon to help alleviate pain.
 An antibiotic, steroids, and a nausea medication may also be prescribed.

-SALINE IRRIGATIONS: You should flush out your nose with 8 ounces of saline solution at least 4-6 times daily to remove old blood and secretions, reduce crusting, keep sinus openings clear and stimulate the natural mucous flow in the nose.
-I recommend the Sinus Rinse squeeze bottle.
-Pre-made saline packets can be purchased at your pharmacy.
-Please use distilled or boiled water.
+SALINE IRRIGATIONS: You should flush out your nose with 8-ounces of saline solution at least 4-6 times daily to remove old blood and secretions, reduce crusting, keep sinus openings clear, and stimulate the natural mucous flow in the nose.

-ACTIVITY: No strenuous activities or lifting should be attempted for at least 14 days after surgery as this might produce bleeding.
+ACTIVITY: No strenuous activities or lifting should be attempted for at least 14 days after surgery, as this might increase your risk bleeding.
 Do not blow your nose for 2 weeks after sinus surgery.